Orion4622/moon-formation-triple-phase-transition/README.md

 ## Five Arguments for ε ∈ [40°, 70°]

 1. **Absence of tidal stabiliser** — logically necessary: no Moon → no lunar tidal damping
-2. **Laskar et al. (1993)** — without a satellite, chaotic zone extends from 0° to ≈85°
+2. **Laskar et al. (1993)** — without a satellite, the chaotic zone extends from 0° to ≈85°
 3. **Rapid rotation at 3.5 h, constrained by the accretion literature** — precession too fast for Laskar-type resonances; obliquity diffuses stochastically
 4. **Continuous planetesimal bombardment** — the frequency of major impacts maintains axial misalignment far more effectively than slow viscous relaxation
-5. **T-Tauri CME torques** — daily impulsive perturbations on the spin vector
+5. **T-Tauri CME torques** — daily-to-weekly impulsive perturbations on the spin vector

 ---

-## The Ejection Mechanism, Checked Equation by Equation
+## The Ejection Mechanism, in Brief

-The crossing criterion that triggers each ejection has been revisited in full: at the proto-Earth's global parameters alone, it requires a reduction in the torus's effective gravity of about 91%, far beyond what Fe-Ni segregation alone can supply (15% at most).
-Three complementary, independently sourced mechanisms close this gap:

-- the torus's true density, reduced by its 'a'ā-type vesicular structure and by segregation extending beyond the Fe-Ni couple alone;
-- obliquity evaluated at its geometric maximum, consistent with the absence of a privileged value before orbital stabilisation;
-- angular momentum delivered by the late bombardment of large planetesimals, whose plausible total mass has recently been revised upward in the literature.

-Combined, these three effects render the ejection mechanism physically attainable, with a margin of about 7% on the recalculated deficit.
+Ejection is triggered when a generalized instability coefficient, built from a Solberg–Høiland stability analysis of the rotating magmatic torus, crosses from negative (stable confinement) to positive (ejection).
+This coefficient combines several physical contributions:

+- a **non-traditional Coriolis term** (the "Eötvös effect"), which lightens any prograde flow within the active band;
+- a **compositional density gradient**, produced by progressive Fe-Ni segregation toward the forming core, which acts as a centrifugal buoyancy source;
+- a stabilising **Rayleigh term**, tied to the torus's rotation profile.

+Reaching the threshold requires an input of angular momentum, supplied by the continuous bombardment of large planetesimals during the active window — a contribution independently constrained in the recent literature on late accretion (Anslow et al. 2026).

+A full sensitivity analysis of this threshold — across the plausible ranges of obliquity, density gradient, and rotation profile — is presented in the manuscript, including one point (Limitation L16) where the nominal setting sits close to an independent geometric stability limit of the rotating body, a proximity flagged explicitly rather than smoothed over.

 ---